JorisSDev/TextNexus/README.md

+ALPS - Automated Language Processing System

-An AI powered system that transforms and generates text
+An AI powered system that transforms and generates text in various ways